estuary/flow/readme.md

 GRANT ALL ON TABLE public.draft_errors TO service_role;
 ```

 We use schemas `public` and `internal`, so both should be compared. **Do not** run this script directly.
-Read it, understand it, make sure it's sensible, and then run it.
+Read it, understand it, make sure it's sensible, and check it in under `supabase/pending/` in the same PR that that updates the migrations.
+The `pending/` migrations need to be run manually.
+Do not forget to do this!
 The production secret can be found in the sops-encrypted file `supabase/secret.yaml`.

 Migrations should be applied via:
 ```console